 Mr. Geoff Schellenberg reports

-Troubadour Resources Inc. has released rock sampling results from the phase 1 exploration program completed on its 2,186-hectare Texas property located in the Greenwood mining division of Southern British Columbia.
+Troubadour Resources Inc. has released geochemical and geophysical results from the phase 1 exploration program completed on its 2,186-hectare Texas property located in the Greenwood mining division of Southern British Columbia.

-Rock samples were collected by Coast Mountain Geological Ltd. of Vancouver, B.C., and submitted directly to MSA Labs, an ISO 170251 and ISO 9001 accredited analytical laboratory, in Langley, B.C.
+Soil samples were collected by Coast Mountain Geological Ltd. of Vancouver, B.C., and submitted directly to MSA Labs, an ISO 170251 and ISO 9001 accredited analytical laboratory, in Langley, B.C.
+Samples were received, dried and screened to 80 mesh (PREP-757).
+A 20-gram aliquot of the screened fraction was further digested using a dilute aqua regia and processed with a 39-element package utilizing both ICP-MS and ICP-AES instrumentation (IMS-117).

 Patrick McLaughlin, PGeo, a qualified person as defined by National Instrument 43-101, supervised all technical aspects of the work programs performed at the project, has verified the exploration data disclosed, including sampling, analytical and test data contained in the written disclosure, and has reviewed and approved the contents of this news release.